 Dr. Alexandra Juhasz is Chair of the Film Department, Brooklyn College, CUNY.
 She is a core faculty member in the Interactive Technology and Pedagogy Certificate Program at the CUNY Graduate Center, where she also teaches in the MALS program.

 She has a Ph.D. in Cinema Studies from NYU (1991) and attended the Whitney Independent Studio program as a videomaker (1988).
 She has taught at NYU, Swarthmore and Bryn Mawr Colleges, Claremont Graduate University, USC, Pitzer College, and CUNY on YouTube, media archives, activist media, documentary, and feminist film as well as media production, history and theory.

 Dr. Juhasz writes on feminist, fake, and AIDS documentary.
 Her current work is on online feminist pedagogy, YouTube, and other more radical uses of digital media and their archives.
-Her work as media artist, curator, and writer engages with linked social justice commitments, including AIDS, black queer media, feminist and queer film, and activist archives and collectives.
+Her work as media artist, curator, and writer engages with linked social justice commitments, including AIDS, black queer and lesbian media, feminist and queer/trans film, and activist archives and collectives.

 Dr. Juhasz’s first book, AIDS TV: Identity, Community and Alternative Video (Duke University Press, 1996) considers the contributions of low-end video production to political organizing and individual and community growth.

 Her second book (2001) is comprised of transcribed interviews from her documentary (1998) about feminist film history, Women of Vision, with accompanying introductions (Minnesota University Press).